lionelroy/tdd-react-jest-enzyme/README.md

 <h2>CREATE THE APP</h2>
 <p>You can have your code and this README file open in seperate windows next to each other to follow along.</p>
-<p>Let's start by creating the app with all it's dependencies and clean up a bit of the boiler plate code inside our React application, after this is complete we will go through the TDD process by following the 3 stages from the TDD-cycle which was:</p>
+<p>Let's start by creating the app with all it's dependencies and clean up a bit of the boiler plate code inside our React application, after this is completed, we will go through the TDD process by following the 3 stages from the TDD-cycle:</p>
 <ol>
   <li>Creating a test that will fail(RED stage of the TDD-cycle).</li>
   <li>Adding the code required to pass the test(GREEN stage of the TDD-cycle).</li>
   <li>Refactoring (GREEN2 stage of the TDD-cycle).</li>
 </ol>
+<h4>Follow the steps bellow to create the app from scratch in Visual Studio code.</h4>
 <p>Note that all run commands will have "" around them.</p>
-<h4>Follow the steps bellow to create the app from scratch in Visual Studio code.</h4>

 <h3>Create app and install dependencies:</h3>
 <ol>
-  <li>Open up your terminal and run "mkdir DIRNAME"(This command will create a new directory)...Don't forget to cd in your projects directory first.</li>
+  <li>Open up your terminal, "cd" in your project directory and run "mkdir DIRNAME"(This command will create a new directory named DIRNAME but you can change this if you want).</li>
   <li>"cd DIRNAME"(This command will bring you in the directory).</li>
   <li>"code ."
 (This command will open your directory in visual studio).</li>
   <li>Once Visual Studio is open, open up a new terminal in your development environment.</li>
   <li>"npx create-react-app DIRNAME"(This will create the React app in your directory).</li>
   <li>"cd DIRNAME"(Make sure you are still in your directory).</li>
-  <li>In the file you will notice that a test is initiated with 'test' to define a test but you can also use 'it' which is more popular.</li>
   <li>"npm i -D enzyme"(This will install Enzyme in your Developer environment).</li>
   <li>"npm i -D enzyme-adapter-react-16"(Install Enzyme adapter).</li>
 </ol>

 <p>Run "npm test"(This will open up the jest test environment which is created with your React app)...You will see no tests found related to files changed since last commit.</p>
 <p>Press "a" to run all tests(manual trigger).</p>
 <p>You should now be able to see in your terminal: 1 PASS which is in the App.test.js file.</p>
+<p>In the file you will notice that a test is initiated with 'test' but you can also use 'it' which is more popular.</p>
 <br/>

 <h3>Clean up boilerplate code and import Enzyme.</h3>